Bahn-X/swift-composable-navigator/README.md

 ## Challenges
 ### How do we test that when the user taps the navigation link, we move to the DetailView and not the SettingsView?
-As `isSheetActive` and `isDetailShown` are kept locally in the View and their values is directly mutated by a binding, we cannot test any navigation logic unless we write UI tests or implement custom bindings that call functions in an ObservableObject mutating the navigation state.
+As `isSheetActive` and `isDetailShown` are kept locally in the View and their values are directly mutated by a binding, we cannot test any navigation logic unless we write UI tests or implement custom bindings that call functions in an ObservableObject mutating the navigation state.

 ### What if I want to show a second sheet with different content?
 We can either introduce an additional `isOtherSheetActive` variable or a hashable enum `HomeSheet: Hashable` and keep track of the active sheet in a `activeSheet: HomeSheet?` variable.